 There was mention of oppression of the Catholic Church.
 The largest imprisonment of Catholic clergy involved an intensive NS investigation in 1936-37 into pedophilia at Catholic boarding schools and religious houses.
 Between May 1936 and July 1937 there were 270 prosecutions of monks and priests for sex crimes involving minors.

 During the period in question there were small numbers of homosexuals sent to Dachau under the sodomy laws.
 In reality these were political opponents.
 The NS had been opposed by groups and organizations of so called “effeminate homosexuals” in the conflict years.
 Sodomy laws were used as a pretense.
-NS leadership was more concerned about homosexual ingroups or cliques developing within their own ranks.
+NS leadership was far more concerned about homosexual ingroups or cliques developing within their own ranks and capturing whole departments.
 This was a factor in the Night of the Long Knives purge of SA leader Ernest Roehm in 1934 and his homosexual entourage.

 The leading gay activist at the time was the notorious “researcher” and pornographer Adolf Brand.
 Nearly all of his materials were confiscated, but he was never arrested or imprisoned.(Ooosterhuis and Kennedy).
 He and his wife were killed by an Allied bomb on 2 February 1945.